 About Our Libraries

 Chiswick House School and St Martin’s College house two well-stocked libraries that provide students and teachers with a wide range of facilities and a welcoming environment for reading, research, study, teaching and much more.
 Both operate a fully automated library system and are well frequented by students and teachers alike.
 Student book loans are very positive and students are encouraged to give their feedback on the books available and to suggest favourite book titles.
 There is close collaboration between both libraries, especially with regards to decisions concerning the classification system, database management, collection development, the division of the library collection according to age groups, author visits and reading lessons.
-The librarians regularly participate in seminars and events organised by the Schools Library Service of the Student Services Department within the Directorate for Educational Services.
+The librarians regularly participate in activities and programmes organised by the National Literacy Agency.

 Chiswick House School